amerXXX/Arabic-Alphabets-Sign-Language-Recognition/README.md

 ## Model

 The project implements a CNN model using PyTorch.
 The architecture includes convolutional layers, pooling layers, and fully connected layers. ontaining the code for data loading, exploration, model building, training, and evaluation.
-(Remember to replace `day1_3_EX1_SignLang_CNN.ipynb` with the actual file name).